PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/4a-Connect-Prime-to-Toolbox-Mac.md

 ## Connecting the LEGO SPIKE Prime Hub to a computer
 When using a SPIKE Prime for the first time, it needs to be connected to a computer for it to be named, which plays a key part in connecting it to Vuforia Spatial Toolbox.
 This section will explain how to start the initial connection of the SPIKE Prime Hub.

-1. Open the LEGO Educational SPIKE app and click “New Project” to start a new project.
+1. Open the LEGO Education SPIKE app and click “New Project” to start a new project.
 Choose the “Word Blocks” option, even though there will not be any coding inside of this interface.
 2. Click the “Connect” button at the top of the page and turn on the SPIKE Prime Hub.
 ## ![Connect Button](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/Documentation/images/4a-image003.png)
 3. Ensure that the computer has Bluetooth enabled and choose the “CONNECT VIA BLUETOOTH” option at the top right-hand corner of the pop-up window